mohdaliiqbal/vagrant-phd3/README.md

 ```

 ###Some tips
 - Since this is supposed to be running in a Laptop for development purposes, keep your cluster footprint to minimum no. of components.
-If you're not going to benefit from any of the OOB components e.g. *Tez*, *Nagios* then don't include them when you're creating a cluster in Ambari.
+If you're not going to benefit from any of the OOB components e.g. *HBase*, *Nagios* then don't include them when you're creating a cluster in Ambari.
 - To make a psuedo-singlenode PHD VM, tweek settings to have only `MASTER` array and keep `WORKERS` array empty.
 It should work, I have not tried it.
 Then from Ambari VM use only MASTER to install all required components
 - Keep your Zookeeper instances to minimum.